 Policies Development and Review Rule

 The Senate made the University of Sydney (Policies Development and Review) Rule 2011 on 31 October 2011, with effect from 1 February 2012.
-The associated Policies Development and Review Procedures came into effect on 15 February 2012.
-You can find them in the Policy Register.

 The Rule also specifies (in clauses 12 and 13) a process for policy development, which must be used for all new policies after 1 February 2012.
 This process is not required for procedures, guidelines or local provisions.
 Before a new policy is developed, a policy proposal must be submitted to the University’s General Counsel, who must consider if the proposed policy is necessary.
 Policy development can only proceed once the General Counsel has certified that it is necessary.
 Responsibility for drafting and preparing the new policy will remain with the relevant operational areas, as it is now, but the Policy Management Unit is available to assist.
 After consultation with stakeholders and any necessary revisions, the draft policy will then be provided to the person or body with the authority to adopt the policy.

 The Rule establishes the Policy Register.
 You can find out more about the Policy Register here, and in clauses 15, 18, 19, and 21 of the Rule.

 Once a policy, procedures or local provisions have been adopted, they will need to be registered to be effective.
 New policies and procedures will need to use the prescribed document templates.